This site requires a more recent version of Adobe Flash Player to function properly.

 Perfect World has a proprietary 3D game engine and game development platform which it uses to create almost all of its games.
 This enables it to rapidly launch new games with a low development cost and minimal time to market.

 New Game Launches in 2013

-Perfect World launched Saint Seiya Online and Neverwinter in Q2 2013.
-Swordsman Online, Dota 2 and Holy King are also in the pipeline.
+Perfect World launched Saint Seiya Online, Neverwinter and Swordsman Online in the recent past.
+Dota 2 and Holy King are also in the pipeline.
+In addition, a variety of mobile games and web games are also going to be released in the future.
 We expect these new games to drive incremental returns for Perfect World in the future.

 Increasing Focus on Web Games and Mobile Games